 Amy Griffiths is a woodwind specialist based in New York City.
 She plays all flutes, clarinets, and saxophones as well as bassoon, Irish traditional flute, Irish whistles, and uilleann pipes (Irish bagpipes).

-She is grateful for an exhilarating performance life that involves playing in Broadway orchestras, klezmer bands, Irish traditional settings, jazz ensembles, wedding bands, classical chamber groups, rock/pop/soul bands, New Orleans brass bands, and any musical opportunity that fits in her wheelhouse.
+She is grateful for an exhilarating performance life that involves playing in Broadway orchestras, klezmer bands, Irish traditional settings, jazz ensembles, classical chamber groups, rock/pop/soul bands, New Orleans brass bands, and any musical opportunity that fits in her wheelhouse.

 In addition to playing many Broadway shows, she has toured with Maurice Hines and the Diva Jazz Orchestra in Mr. Hines’ solo show, Tappin' Thru Life and has performed with iconic groups such as The Who, The Temptations, and The Four Tops.